59 Electrically-Powered Aircraft

 Introduction

 Electrically-powered aircraft convert electrical energy stored in batteries and deliver this energy to drive an electric motor connected to a propeller (or a fan), thereby producing a propulsive thrust for flight.
-Such aircraft can potentially have a higher net energy efficiency than using fossil-fueled propulsion systems, i.e., an internal combustion engine (ICE), such as a piston-prop, turbo-prop (turboprop), or turbo-fan (turbofan).
+Such aircraft can potentially have a higher net energy efficiency than fossil-fueled propulsion systems, i.e., an internal combustion engine (ICE), such as a piston-prop, turboprop, or turbofan.
 Indeed, reductions in net energy consumption for propulsion are highly desirable, with electrically powered aircraft potentially using less than half of the energy per unit of equivalent power delivery unit than is possible with an ICE.
 However, for an aircraft, what matters is not just the power or energy available or required for flight per se, but the power or energy required per unit of flight weight, i.e., the power-to-weight ratio or energy-to-weight ratio.

-Electrically-powered aircraft have, at least, for now, been limited to various types of Unoccupied Aerial Vehicles (UAVs) or drones and, more recently, small light-sport aircraft, the latter being shown in the photograph below.
-Currently, the upward scalability of electrically-powered aircraft is unattractive, mainly regarding the weight growth and associated high volume and weight of the needed batteries.
+Electrically-powered aircraft have, at least, for now, been limited to various types of Unoccupied Aerial Vehicles (UAVs) or drones and, more recently, small light-sport aircraft, the latter type being shown in the photograph below.
+Currently, the upward scalability of electrically-powered aircraft is unattractive, mainly because of the weight growth and associated high volume of the needed batteries.
 Nevertheless, this situation will likely change as the required technologies mature in the coming decades, but with a tipping point on the longer-term horizon.
 Electrically powered aircraft can improve energy efficiency and reduce greenhouse gas (GHG) emissions because of their commensurately lower “carbon footprint.”[1]
 GHG emissions contribute significantly to the depletion of the ozone layer in the atmosphere and global warming, causing unusually severe weather conditions such as F5 super-tornados and CAT-5 hurricanes, once considered anomalies, to increase.

 Velis Electro is the first certified electrically powered ultralight aircraft.
 It can be charged in about 2 hours and has a flight endurance of 50 minutes.